pymupdf/PyMuPDF/docs/module.rst

-    -skip-empty           suppress pages with no text (default False) -output OUTPUT        store text in this file (default inputfilename.txt) -grid GRID            merge lines if closer than this (default 2) -fontsize FONTSIZE    only include text with a larger fontsize (default 3)
+    -skip-empty           suppress pages with no text (default False) -output OUTPUT        store text in this file (default inputfilename.txt) -grid GRID            merge lines if closer than this (default 2) -fontsize FONTSIZE    only include text with a larger :data:`fontsize` (default 3)

 .. note:: Command options may be abbreviated as long as no ambiguities are introduced.
 So the following do the same: